thiago4int/r-minimal-2.0/README.md

 # r-minimal-2.0 aka R-Nimbus

-The fastest and most reliable way to build R-based containers so far!
+The fastest and most reliable way to build R-based containers.

 ## Introduction
 When building an R container, it's important to ensure that all the required packages and dependencies are available, as some packages may not be supported by Alpine.
 Additionally, some R packages may require a specific version of a package and may not require all of their dependencies.
 In this documentation, we'll cover how to create a container for an R package that relies on packages not supported by Alpine and for packages that need a specific version of a package without their dependencies.